5 releases

 Eclipse Symphony Target Provider Rust Binding

-This crate is Eclipse Symphony Target provider Rust binding, which allows a custom Target provider to be written in Rust.
+This crate provides the Eclipse Symphony Target provider Rust binding, which allows a custom Target provider to be written in Rust.

 Symphony is a toolchain orchestrator that aims to provide consistent management experience across multiple toolchains.
 A key capability of Symphony is state seeking, where a system's current is brought towards a new desired state.
 Symphony allows different toolchains to join the state seeking process through a Target Provider trait.